 So given that, we’ve tried the popular dry lens cleaning cloths from Kodak and other vendors, made up of a very thin, tissue-like paper, as well as some of the costly liquid lens cleaners that work in concert with these.
 But our success was only moderate.
 Invariably, this cleaning duo left smears and streaks on the lenses, and hastened the degrading of the anti reflective coating.
 The coating would either wear off altogether near the lens edges, or become discolored and lighter; its anti reflective properties completely disappearing.
 Its dark green purple appearance would often change into a bright pink after a few months, and at nearly $100 to have the damaged coatings replaced, we soon sought better ways to preserve the coating until the spectacles were due to be replaced anyway.

-We talked with numerous doctors about increasing the life of the anti reflective lens coatings, and they all agreed.
-The best cleaner to use is a lotion-free, mild dishwashing liquid such as Great Value, Palmolive, Joy, or Ajax.
+We talked with many doctors about increasing the life of the anti glare coatings.
+They all agreed.
+The best cleaner to use is a lotion-free, mild dish washing liquid such as Great Value, Palmolive, Joy, or Ajax.
 You may have to dilute the thicker liquids by mixing one part water with one part of dish soap.
-You want the solution thin enough that it can easily be spread with the fingers over the entire lens surfaces, both front and back.
+You want the solution thin enough to spread easily with the fingers over the entire lens surfaces, both front and back.

-Then, once you’ve washed and rinsed your anti glare lasses, use a microfiber cloth, specifically intended for safely cleaning anti reflective lenses.
-You can get these at most any place that sells glasses such as Walmart, Pearl, Lens Crafters, Sam’s Club, et al. Use this cloth, only to dry the rinsed lenses; not for cleaning.
+Then, once you’ve washed and rinsed your anti glare lasses, use a microfiber cloth, designed to safely clean anti glare glasses.
+Find these at most any place that sells glasses such as Walmart, Pearl, Lens Crafters, Sam’s Club, et al. Use this cloth, only to dry the rinsed lenses; not for cleaning.

 To sum all this up, here’s our tried-and-true procedure to clean anti glare glasses.

-- Apply water.
 Wet the glasses with clean water.
 Use filtered or softened water if you live in a hard-water area to prevent suspended particles in the water from scratching your lenses.

 Next, gently rub the glasses surfaces with your fingers, taking care not to press too hard.
 Also, be sure you have no callouses, scabs, dry skin, or other rough edges on your fingertips, as these can mar the micron-thin lens coatings.

-- Clean the other sides then.
 The soap you have on your fingers from the first sides should be sufficient to clean the other sides.

-- Clean nose and temple pieces.
 Also, rub clean the nose rests and the entire frames of your glasses.
 You want to remove all the body oils from them, including the frames, ear pieces, nose pieces, and temple wings.

 Rinse under warm, running water until the lens surfaces squeak when running your fingers across them.

-- Dry the glasses.
 Then, use the anti reflective lens cloths mentioned above to completely dry them to a vivid shine.
 You’ll know that you’ve effectively cleaned the anti glare lenses if they have a deep purple or green appearance.